Mets’ Marcus Stroman opts out of season over virus concerns

 Stroman will go on the restricted list, allowing the Mets to clear a spot on the 40-man roster.

-He will now head into free agency — he reached the six years of service time while on the injured list — without throwing a pitch this season.
+He will now head into free agency – he reached the six years of service time needed July 30 while on the injured list – without throwing a pitch this season.
 At 29, he’s expected to be one of the most sought-after starters on the open market.

 He was due to make $4.4 million – the prorated portion of the one-year, $12 million deal he signed in January – and will give up the remaining total, a little more than $3.25 million, unless he has a precondition.

-Stroman’s exit further weakens a rotation that looked like one of the best before the pandemic shut the game down in March.
-While two-time reigning NL Cy Young Award winner Jacob deGrom has been impressive in four starts, Noah Syndergaard is out for the season after Tommy John surgery and Michael Wacha went on the injured list Sunday with a shoulder injury Sunday.
+Stroman’s exit further weakens a rotation that looked like one of the best before the pandemic shutdown in March.
+While two-time reigning NL Cy Young Award winner Jacob deGrom has been impressive in four starts, Noah Syndergaard is out for the season after Tommy John surgery and Michael Wacha went on the injured list Sunday with shoulder inflammation.

 With Stroman out, rookie left-hander David Peterson, who is 2-1 with a 3.78 ERA in his first three big league starts, is locked into a rotation spot.
 General manager Brodie Van Wagenen said relievers Seth Lugo and Robert Gsellman are possibilities to fill the fifth spot.

-Stroman was 4-2 with a 3.77 ERA in 11 starts last season for the Mets, who acquired him a little over a year ago.
+Stroman was 4-2 with a 3.77 ERA in 11 starts last season for the Mets, who acquired him in July 2019 for two pitching prospects.
 He grew up on Long Island about 50 miles from Citi Field.

 ”I remember coming over here and us going on that little win streak last year and the environment at Citi Field,” he said. ”It felt like playoff games that I was pitching in when I came over at the trade deadline.”